Costco China

 Notes

-- The food court often sells out of popular items by mid-afternoon — the Peking Duck Roll and truffle pizza are usually the first to go
+- Sells out fast — the Peking Duck Roll and truffle pizza are usually gone by mid-afternoon

-- Soft serve flavors are far more adventurous than any other country — China's Costco treats the soft serve station like a test kitchen
+- Soft serve is next-level — China treats the soft serve station like a test kitchen, far more adventurous than any other country

-- WeChat Pay and Alipay are accepted — cash is almost obsolete here
+- WeChat Pay and Alipay accepted — cash is almost obsolete here

-- Pro tip: go on a weekday morning if you want to actually get a seat.
+- Go on a weekday morning if you want a seat.
 Weekend afternoons are a contact sport.